Care & Community for groups in Romania

 You might be a group from school, some friends from university, a group of work colleagues looking for a fulfilling break or an organisation looking to take your skills further afield, regardless of whether you’re trained professionals or completely new to the field, you’ll get to experience volunteer development work on a Care placement in Romania.
 All we ask is that you have a passion for and a commitment to the work and the people you are there to help.

-The plight of Romanian orphans was well documented during the early 1990's by the international media, highlighting the need for the international community to respond to the problems of the large numbers of neglected orphans throughout the country.
-Although the government is now addressing the need for more funding and better homes, ten years on there remain a large number of orphans in Romania.
+The plight of Romanian children was well documented during the early 1990's by the international media, highlighting the need for the international community to respond to the problems of the large numbers of neglected children throughout the country.
+Although the government is now addressing the need for more funding and better homes, ten years on there remain a large number of children seeking help in Romania.

 Groups can get involved in a wide variety of types of care work available in Romania.
-Projects Abroad is based in the ancient city of Brasov where, in recent years, there has been restructuring of the orphanages meaning that groups of volunteers can now work in smaller homes for orphans; each housing about 10 to 12 children aged between 4 and 16 years old.
+Projects Abroad is based in the ancient city of Brasov where, in recent years, there has been restructuring of the care centres meaning that groups of volunteers can now work in smaller centres for children; each care and educating about 10 to 12 children aged between 4 and 16 years old.

 Opportunities are also available to work with children and adults with physical and mental disabilities at day care centres and homes.
 These placements are demanding and are ideal for groups or individuals who have some previous experience of working with physically or mentally handicapped children or adults.
 Finally your group may be interested in working at a shelter caring for the elderly.
 Local staff, including you placement supervisor, will welcome your group’s dedication and enthusiasm and are on hand at all times should you need any guidance.

 Volunteering abroad on a Care Project in Romania